khedoros/khedgb/README.md

 ### Display

 Display output composites the video roughly correctly, although sprite priority isn't quite right.
+The rendering for color games needs a lot of work though.
 On real hardware, it's possible to modify certain display registers during rendering.
 I don't support sub-line rendering changes, right now.
 The emulator does a partial colorization when possible (and when the palette is set correctly), kind of like how the Game Boy Color does with non-color games.
 Sprites are blue and green-tinted (since there are 2 internal sprite palettes), the background is monochrome, and the "window" overlay is red/pink.
 In Super Game Boy mode, most games provide a themed backdrop, and this emulator supports displaying that.
 CGB and DMG rendering is separated, and so can behave quite differently.

 ### Super GameBoy